-- We have audited the financial statements of Vista Bank (România) S.A. ("the Bank"), with registered office in 90-92 Emanoil Porumbaru street, District 1, Bucharest, Romania, identified by unique tax registration code RO 10556861, which comprise the statement of financial position as at December 31, 2020, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, including a summary of significant accounting policies and notes to the financial statements. - 2.
-The financial statements as at December 31, 2020 are identified as follows:
+- 1. We have audited the separate financial statements of Vista Bank (România) S.A. ("the Bank"), with registered office at 90-92 Emanoil Porumbaru St., District 1, Bucharest, Romania, identified by the unique tax registration code RO 10556861 which comprise the separate statement of financial position as at December 31, 2021, and the separate statement of comprehensive income, separate statement of changes in equity and separate statement of cash flows for the year then ended, including a summary of significant accounting policies and notes to the separate financial statements. - 2.
+The separate financial statements at December 31, 2021 are identified as follows: - Total equity - Net profit for the financial year